mautic/developer-documentation-new/docs/plugins/integrations/authentication.rst

 .. contents:: Table of contents

-The Integration bundle provides factories and helpers to create Guzzle Client classes for common authentication protocols.
+The IntegrationsBundle provides factories and helpers to create Guzzle Client classes for common authentication protocols.

 ----------